Huilong, Anhui

 Huilong (会龙 (會龍, Huìlóng)) is a town of Funan County in northwestern Anhui province, China, located 12 km northwest of the county seat.
 On 6 July 2012, the provincial government approved the upgrade of Huilong, former a township, to a town.
-As of 2012, it has 11 villages under its administration, covering an area of 56 km and a population of 46,000.
+As of 2012, it has 11 villages under its administration, covering an area of 56 sqkm and a population of 46,000.
 The town is nicknamed the "home of chili peppers" (辣椒之乡) and has a rapidly growing industrial economy.